taijiweb/taijilang/README.md

 I need thank many other people and the stuffs made by them, too, although I can not list everyone of them.

-at last, I'll thank my family for their support to me.
+At last, I'll thank to my family.

 **Let it go, let's start the game of throne, to write a song of ice and fire in the taiji language.**